mjkloeckner/avr-task-scheduler/README.md

 ```

 Often appears as `/dev/ttyUSB*` or `/dev/ttyACM*`, by default `/dev/ttyUSB0` is
-used, to override this execute make asigning the corret port to the `PORT`
+used, to override this execute make assigning the corred port to the `PORT`
 shell variable, for example:

 ```console